Better Cooking With Shea Butter

-Shea butter is a multi-purpose cooking and skincare butter.
+Shea butter is a multi-purpose cooking oil when food grade oil is used in the recipe.
 It takes approximately 20 years for a tree to bear fruit and produce nuts, maturing on average at 45 years.
 Most trees will continue to produce nuts for up to 200 years after reaching maturity.

 |Shea tree nuts|

 Eight African countries produce high quantities of Shea nuts; they are in order Burkina Faso, Mali, Ghana, Nigeria, Côte d’Ivoire, Benin, Togo and Guinea.
 The nuts of shea tree can be collected and processed by crushing and grinding by hand or a machine to yield shea butter.

 Shea has long been recognized for its emollient and healing properties, ideal for soothing skin in the dry climate of the region.
 Reports of its use go back as far as the 14th century.

 |African Shea Butter is made from the nut of the Shea Tree|

 How to use African Shea butter for cooking

 African shea butter has been used for centuries for cooking.
 Most raw and unrefined Shea butter comes from producers in Africa who export the product for further refining.
 Raw shea butter is butter is shea butter which has not been filtered or molded into shapes and unrefined shea butter is filtered and sometimes molded.
 Food grade raw shea butter oil is edible and used in many food recipes.
 Shea butter oil has a very strong nutty taste and scent.

 Shea Butter Oil Coconut Curry Mixed Nuts Ingredients

 1 teaspoon Worcestershire sauce